mliuzzolino/Bisection_Method/README.md

     >>> python main.py

 ## Input Format
-Currently only accepts polynomials with integer coefficients.
+Polynomial coefficients may take on any real value.
 Powers must be represented with the carot, ^, and a space must be placed between each term and "+" or "-".
+Do not use '*' to represent multiplication; e.g., 3 * x is incorrect.
+Rather, just input 3x.

 For example, the following is acceptable:

-    >> 3x^3 - x^2 - 5x + 50
+    >> 3x^3 - 0.5x^2 - 5x + 50.0

 However, the following will result in error: